tapstream/tapstream-sdk/docs/docs.md

 ## Firing events

-Now that the sdk is initialized, you may fire events from anywhere in your code.
+Now that the SDK is initialized, you may fire events from anywhere in your code.
 Firing an event is simple and can be done like this:

 {% if platform == 'android' %}
     :::java
-    Event *e = new Event("install", false);
+    Event *e = new Event("activation", false);
     Tapstream.getInstance().fireEvent(e);

 {% elif platform == 'ios' or platform == 'mac' %}
     :::objective-c
-    TSEvent *e = [TSEvent eventWithName:@"install" oneTimeOnly:NO];
+    TSEvent *e = [TSEvent eventWithName:@"activation" oneTimeOnly:NO];
     [[TSTapstream instance] fireEvent:e];

 {% elif platform == 'win8' or platform == 'winphone' %}
     :::csharp
-    Event *e = new Event("install", false);
+    Event *e = new Event("activation", false);
     Tapstream.Instance.FireEvent(e);

 {% endif %}

-This example fires an event called "install" which might be an appropriate name for a first activation event, but you may call your events anything you like.
+This example fires an event called "activation" which might be an appropriate name for a first activation event, but you may call your events anything you like.
 Event names are case insensitive.

 The ***Tapstream SDK is threadsafe***, so you may fire events from any thread you wish.

-If you want to fire an event that will only happen once in the lifetime of the application (an install event is a good example of this), you may create a "one time only" event as follows:
+If you want to fire an event that will only happen once in the lifetime of the application, you may create a "one time only" event as follows:

 {% if platform == 'android' %}
     :::java
-    Event *e = new Event("install", true);
+    Event *e = new Event("activation", true);
     Tapstream.getInstance().fireEvent(e);

 {% elif platform == 'ios' or platform == 'mac' %}
     :::objective-c
-    TSEvent *e = [TSEvent eventWithName:@"install" oneTimeOnly:YES];
+    TSEvent *e = [TSEvent eventWithName:@"activation" oneTimeOnly:YES];
     [[TSTapstream instance] fireEvent:e];

 {% elif platform == 'win8' or platform == 'winphone' %}
     :::csharp
-    Event *e = new Event("install", true);
+    Event *e = new Event("activation", true);
     Tapstream.Instance.FireEvent(e);

 {% endif %}

-One time only events will reach the Tapstream server ***exactly once***, even if you fire them multiple times in your code.
+One-time only events will reach the Tapstream server ***exactly once***, even if you fire them multiple times in your code.